 Brands have to be both wary and strategic in the ways they set up conversions, and that is where the concept of the conversion funnel comes into utility.
-While no one can truly “set up” conversions, you can set the scene and command all the workings that bring visitors closer to converting by heeding the conversion funnel and optimizing it.
+While no one can truly “set up” conversions, you can set the scene and command all the workings that bring visitors closer to converting thanks to conversion funnel optimization.

 As UX-perts, we like to blare the horns on the importance of UX, so it should come as no surprise that a good UX plays an important role in conversion rate optimization.
-Let’s take a look at how you can optimize your conversion rate by way of working in a good UX to the different stages of the conversion funnel.
+Let’s take a look at how you can optimize your conversion rate by way of working in a good UX to the different stages of conversion funnel optimization.

 The conversion funnel denotes a process in which brands work to turn potential customers into converting customers.